-Several of the drivers highlighted involve actual or perceived issues-indeed, perceived issues account for a significant proportion of whistleblows.
-It is vital to pay meaningful heed to the manner in which situations may be perceived by others.
+Several of the drivers highlighted involve actual or perceived issues - indeed, perceived issues account for a significant proportion of whistleblows.
+As explained further below, it is vital to pay meaningful heed to the manner in which situations may be perceived by others.
 Realistically, this will only occur if organisations and their senior management teams possess the requisite levels of perceptual awareness, together with an inherent resolve to apply a perception lens to a given situation or decision, as appropriate.
-Proactive contemplation of how situations are, or might be, perceived from an employee and, where relevant, an external perspective should help promote awareness.
+In practice, this will involve proactive contemplation of how situations are, or might be, perceived from an employee and, where relevant, an external perspective.

-Communication, Transparency & Visible Demonstration
+Clear and Thoughtful Communication, Transparency, and Visible Demonstration

-In addition to perceptual awareness, adverse perceptions can also be prevented or mitigated through clear and thoughtful communication, transparency, and visible demonstration.
+In addition (and inextricably linked) to perceptual awareness, adverse perceptions can also be prevented or mitigated through clear and thoughtful communication, transparency, and visible demonstration.
 These themes feature prominently below.

-Common Underlying Themes & Drivers
+Common Underlying Themes and Drivers